About the Hughes Center

 Public Speaker Series

-The Hughes Center hosts public events featuring influential voices from New Jersey and beyond, including policymakers, public service advocates, journalists, and media professionals.
+The Hughes Public Policy Center hosts public events featuring influential voices from New Jersey and beyond, including policymakers, public service advocates, journalists, and media professionals.
 Supported by donors and Stockton University, these free events promote civic dialogue and community engagement.

 We welcome speaker suggestions and collaboration opportunities with organizations and individuals committed to public policy and civic engagement.